-Figure 4.4 - Aerial Map of proposed Jacks Creek - East Walton 230 kV Transmission Line, other new
+Figure 4.4 - Aerial Map of proposed Jacks Creek - East Walton 230 kV Transmission Line, other new transmission lines from the East Walton, Bostwick, and Bethabara Substation Sites

 East Walton - Rockville 500 kV Transmission Line

 The proposed East Walton - Rockville 500 kV Transmission Line route is 46.5-miles long.
 It traverses through Putnam, Morgan, and Walton Counties.
 The proposed Transmission Line requires steel lattice structures and requires a right-of-way (ROW) width of 150-Feet.
 All ROWs were purchased by GTC in 2011.